Mondays, January 6 – February 10, 2020

 Changing My Mind by Zadie Smith

-Guide: Benjamin M. Ficklin’s work has been published in Lomography, wildness, Ursus Americanus Press, Clackamas Literary Review, Autre, Oregon Voice Magazine, and featured in the Best Short Fiction 2019.
+Benjamin M. Ficklin will never surrender.
+His work has been published in Lomography, wildness, Ursus Americanus Press, Clackamas Literary Review, Autre, Oregon Voice Magazine, and featured in the Best Short Fiction 2019.
 When not travelling, he teaches literary seminars in his hometown of Portland.